ausshir/ausshir.github.io/_posts/2016-10-05-A-Quick-Swim.md

 For this launch, we have outfitted the rocket with a few environmental sensors which we can then use to determine many properties about the rocket's trajectory:

-1.pressure sensor -> altitude
+1.pressure sensor
-2. magnetometer -> spin rate
+2. magnetometer
-3. accelerometer -> speed and acceleration
+3. accelerometer
-4. dual temperature sensors -> for gauging drag, or at least verifying the aerodynamic model
+4. dual temperature sensors
-5. light sensor -> determining spin direction and orientation
+5. light sensor

 The payload also transmits a signal that records the battery voltage and launch command for diagnostic purposes on the launchpad.